-The Group has performed a sensitivity analysis on how ECL on the main portfolios will change if the key assumptions used to calculate ECL change by 5%.
-The table below outlines the total ECL per portfolio as at 31 December 2018, if the assumptions used to measure ECL remain as expected (amount as presented in the statement of financial position), as well as if each of the key assumptions used change by plus or minus 5%.
-The changes are applied in isolation, and are applied to each probability weighted scenario used to develop the estimate of expected credit losses.
-In reality there will be interdependencies between the various economic inputs and the exposure to sensitivity will vary across the economic scenarios.
+The Group has performed a sensitivity analysis on how ECL on the main portfolios will change if the key macroeconomic indicators used to calculate ECL change by 5%.
+The table below outlines the total ECL per portfolio as at 31 December 2020 and 31 December 2019, if the assumptions used to measure ECL remain as expected (amount as presented in the statement of financial position), as well as if each of the key assumptions used change by plus or minus 5%.
+The changes are applied in isolation and are applied to each probability weighted scenario used to develop the estimate of expected credit losses.
+In reality, there will be interdependencies between the various economic inputs and the exposure to sensitivity will vary across the economic scenarios.